zaxy13/rpg_hack/README.md

 ==================

 The point of project one is to get back in to coding after I had spent some time away.
-I want to work on a basic text based game in python.
+I want to work on a basic text based game in python

 Goals
 -----